LineaLabs/lineapy/docs/source/support/faq.rst

 FAQ
 ===

-Why Do I get an Error for Database Lock?
+Why Do I Get an Error for Database Lock?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, LineaPy uses SQLite for artifact store, which keeps the package light and simple.